Prague Revisited

 architecture remind one that Baroque is the artistic expression of the Counter-Reformation

-The church of Our Lady of Victory at Bílá Hora.
-The
+The church of Our Lady Prague during the

 re-Catholicising of Bohemia